divyareddy098/wes-variant-analysis-pipeline/README.md

-# 🧬 Whole-Exome Variant Analysis Pipeline (1000 Genomes)
+# 🧬 Whole-Exome Variant Analysis Pipeline (FASTQ-based)

 ## Project Goal
-This project implements a complete bioinformatics pipeline to process whole-exome sequencing (WES) data from the 1000 Genomes Project, perform variant discovery, and analyze functional consequences of genomic variation.
+This project implements a complete end-to-end bioinformatics pipeline to process raw whole-exome sequencing (WES) data from FASTQ files, perform variant discovery, and analyze functional consequences of genomic variation.

-The objective is to replicate real-world variant analysis workflows used in clinical genomics and derive biologically meaningful insights from population-scale sequencing data.
+The objective is to replicate real-world variant analysis workflows used in clinical genomics and derive biologically meaningful insights from sequencing data.

 ---

 ## Overview
-This project presents an end-to-end WES analysis pipeline covering:
+This project presents a full WES analysis pipeline covering:

+- Processing of raw FASTQ sequencing reads
-- Read alignment to the human reference genome (GRCh38)
+- Read alignment to the human reference genome (GRCh38) using BWA
+- BAM processing (sorting, indexing) using SAMtools
-- Variant calling for SNPs and indels
+- Variant calling for SNPs and indels using bcftools
 - Quality-based filtering of variants
 - Functional annotation using SnpEff
 - Downstream analysis of variant impact and consequence

-The workflow reflects standard pipelines used in research and precision medicine settings.
+The workflow reflects standard pipelines used in research and precision medicine.

 ---

 ## Workflow Overview

+1. FASTQ preprocessing (subsampling for efficient analysis)
-1. Read alignment to reference genome
+2. Read alignment to reference genome (BWA)
-2. BAM processing and quality control
+3. BAM processing (sorting, indexing)
-3. Variant calling (SNVs and indels)
+4. Variant calling (bcftools)
-4. Variant filtering
+5. Variant filtering
-5. Functional annotation
+6. Functional annotation (SnpEff)
-6. Coding variant analysis
+7. Variant impact and consequence analysis

 ---

 ## Key Features

-- End-to-end WES pipeline using Bash-based workflow
+- End-to-end WES pipeline from raw sequencing reads
+- Alignment using BWA
-- Variant calling using bcftools/GATK
+- Variant calling using bcftools
-- Functional annotation of variants using SnpEff
+- Functional annotation using SnpEff
-- Extraction and analysis of coding variants
+- Automated pipeline execution via a single Bash script
-- Generation of biologically interpretable visualizations
+- Generation of biologically interpretable results

 ---